Commentary by Melanie Maslow, MD, FACP, Associate Professor of Medicine, NYUSOM, Chief, Infectious Diseases, New York Harbor Healthcare System, NY

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 Prior to publication, each commentary is thoroughly reviewed for content by a faculty member.

-Commentary by Matt Stein …
+Commentary by Matt …

 Class act is a feature of Clinical Correlations written by NYU 3rd and 4th year medical students.
 These posts focus on evidenced based answers to clinical questions related to patients seen by …